yasu24/Telling-Story-with-Data/final-project-part2.md

 <img src="HeatMap_Gun.png" width="800"/>

+Though there's a noticeable correlation between Regulation strength and Gun Death Rate, determining causality is more complex.

+Case1.
+Is the high Gun Death Rate a result of lenient regulations?
+Case2.
+Are regulations lenient because regions haven't historically perceived a need for tighter control due to lower gun death rates?

+Distinguishing between these two scenarios is crucial.

 To-Be

 According to the analysis, I would recommend implementing the training program for 41 states, which can lead to the result that around 372 people can be saved per 100k every year.